Vishvajeet590/GreedyDB/README.md

 ### Handling key Expiry
-Another interesting task was how we handle the key expiry, we could have just done simple if check each time a GET query is made on the key and deleted if the time has elapsed.
+Another interesting task was how we handle the key expiry, we could have just done a simple check each time a GET query is made on the key and deleted if the time has elapsed.
 But it leads to a problem.

-Suppose if we SET 10 million keys and don’t access them, these 10 mil records are stored inside on our memory forever even though the time of expiry has lapsed.
+Suppose we SET 10 million keys and don’t access them, these 10 mil records are stored inside our memory forever even though the time of expiry has lapsed.

 To solve this we can have an Active Key Deletion method which is very easy to implement.
 We can have a priority key with the expiry time as a priority, so at any given moment we will have the key which has to expire in the coming time before any other key in datastore.